Exclusive: Family of young children whose human remains found in suitcases are in Asia

 According to police, people living at the Moncrieff Ave house brought "unowned property to their address" last Thursday.

-"We reiterate that the occupants of the Moncrieff Avenue property are not connected to their deaths," Vaaelua said yesterday.
+"We reiterate that the occupants of the Moncrieff Ave property are not connected to their deaths," Vaaelua said yesterday.

 "They are understandably distressed by the discovery, and they have asked for privacy.
 We are ensuring there is support in place for them."